 While university is the best 3-4 years of your life, it doesn’t come without its costs.
 If you’re looking to save a little money while living in student accommodation (after all, what students aren’t?!) then you’ve no doubt heard of a few cards that can help you save money.
 There are a surprising number of student cards in the UK, that can provide a discount on things such as travel, shopping and food.
-So we’ve rounded up 10 of the best student discount cards that we think are well worth investing in.
+So we’ve rounded up 10 of the best student discount & travel cards that we think are well worth investing in.
+Want to know how to get a student discount?
+Here’s how:

 Where can you get a student discount?

 Student discount cards work in a range of high street stores as well as restaurants.
 Not only this, but they can also get you a student discount online.
-Big names such as Amazon, Apple Topshop and Nandos are all listed as retailers who offer a discount to students.
-Where you can get discount and the amount of discount they offer usually depends on the card you show at point of purchase.
+Big names such as Amazon, Apple and Nandos are all listed as retailers who offer a discount to students.
+Where you can get a discount, and the amount of discount they offer usually depends on the card you show at the point of purchase.
 However, most places offer around 10%-20% off the price if you have a student card.
-As well as food and shopping, you can also get a student discount on travel with a student based Oyster card or railcard.
-Save the Student regularly update their site with companies who offer student discount, so for a full list click here.
+As well as food and shopping, you can also get a student discount on travel with a student-based Oyster card or railcard.
+Save the Student regularly update its site with companies who offer student discount, so for a complete list click here.
 If in doubt, it’s worth just asking whether they offer a student discount.

 How much is a student card?